KlfJoat/gandi.net-dns-dynamic/README.md

 ## Future Enhancements

-1. I should really create a dotfile for the configuration of this.
+1. I should really use the [systemd Credentials mechanism](https://www.freedesktop.org/software/systemd/man/latest/systemd.exec.html#Credentials) to pass in the API key, and possibly other info.
 2. I should make the Setup section above clearer and more step-by-step.
-3. I should potentially use the [systemd Credentials mechanism](https://www.freedesktop.org/software/systemd/man/latest/systemd.exec.html#Credentials) to pass in the API key, and possibly other info.

 ## Contributions